 It does this by objectively measuring a HGV driver’s direct view and awarding the HGV a star rating from zero (poor) to five (excellent) which is indicative of the level of risk to people walking and cycling near the vehicle.

 As of October 2020 all HGVs (above 12 tonnes) entering London require a Safety Permit and to obtain this permit the vehicle must comply with DVS standard achieving a minimum one-star rating.
-As a result, many older vehicles will need to be modified with specific equipment/devices.
+As a result, many older vehicles need to be modified with specific equipment/devices.
 Do you need to get ready for DVS?
 Click here to check.

-Failure to comply will result in fines against both the vehicle and driver.
+Failure to comply results in fines against both the vehicle and driver.
 Want to know more about DVS and whether it affects you?
 Click here to see our DVS compliant Safety System equipment or contact us for further information.